iExecBlockchainComputing/documentation-tools/documentation/tools/dataprotector/methods/revokeallaccessobservable.md

 # revokeAllAccessObservable

-This method allows revoking any and all access granted to a piece of protected data.
-Using this method requires use of the JavaScript observable pattern.
-The method will not have any effect if this pattern is not used.
+This method allows revoking authorizations granted to a `protectedData` entity.
 You may optionally specify application or user addresses for revocation.
 If you do not specify either of these optional values, this method will revoke all access for all users and applications.

-### Usage
+## Usage

+This method is asynchronous and requires use of the JavaScript observable pattern.

 ```javascript
 const revokeAllAccessObservable = dataProtector